-The specifications described above, though familiar in the industry, consider voltage and current limits separately.
-In many applications, it is the voltage • current, or V-I product, which is more relevant to circuit operation.
-Refer to the "Output Voltage and Current Limitations" plot in the Typical Characteristics.
-The X- and Y-axes of this graph shows the zero-voltage output current limit and the zero-current output voltage limit, respectively.
-The four quadrants give a more detailed view of the OPA2690's output drive capabilities, noting that the graph is bounded by a "Safe Operating Area" of 1W maximum internal power dissipation for each channel separately.
-Superimposing resistor load lines onto the plot shows that the OPA2690 can drive $\pm 2.5 \text{V}$ into $25 \Omega$ or $\pm 3.5 \text{V}$ into $50\Omega$ without exceeding the output capabilities or the 1W dissipation limit.
-A $100\Omega$ load line (the standard test circuit load) shows the full ±3.9V output swing capability, as shown in the Electrical Characteristics.
+The specifications described previously, though familiar in the industry, consider voltage and current limits separately.
+In many applications, it is the voltage x current, or V-I product, which is more relevant to circuit operation.
+Refer to the Output Voltage and Current Limitations plot in the Typical Characteristics.
+The X- and Y-axes of this graph show the zero-voltage output current limit and the zero-current output voltage limit, respectively.
+The four quadrants give a more detailed view of the OPA2690 output drive capabilities, noting that the graph is bounded by a Safe Operating Area of 1W maximum internal power dissipation for each channel separately.
+Superimposing resistor load lines onto the plot shows that the OPA2690 can drive $\pm 2.5 \text{V}$ into $25 \Omega$ or $\pm 3.5 \text{V}$ into $50 \Omega$ without exceeding the output capabilities or the 1W dissipation limit.
+A $100\Omega$ load line (the standard test circuit load) shows the full ±3.9V output swing capability (see the Electrical Characteristics).

 The minimum specified output voltage and current specifications over temperature are set by worst-case simulations at the cold temperature extreme.
-Only at cold start-up will the output current and voltage decrease to the numbers shown in the Electrical Characteristic tables.
-As the output transistors deliver power, their junction temperatures will increase, decreasing their $V{\text{BE}}$ 's (increasing the available output voltage swing) and increasing their current gains (increasing the available output current).
-In steady-state operation, the available output voltage and current will always be greater than that shown in the over-temperature specifications since the output stage junction temperatures will be higher than the minimum specified operating ambient.
+Only at cold startup will the output current and voltage decrease to the numbers shown in the Electrical Characteristic tables.
+As the output transistors deliver power, their junction temperatures increase, decreasing their VBEs (increasing the available output voltage swing) and increasing their current gains (increasing the available output current).
+In steady-state operation, the available output voltage and current is always greater than that shown in the over-temperature specifications because the output stage junction temperatures will be higher than the minimum specified operating ambient.

 To protect the output stage from accidental shorts to ground and the power supplies, output short-circuit protection is included in the OPA2690.
-This circuit acts to limit the maximum source or sink current to approximately 250mA.
+The circuit acts to limit the maximum source or sink current to approximately 250mA.